 case determination of NEC categories could, if necessary, take full account of all

 features to be built on the site.
+Some

 assistance in resolving the apparent conflict is available if care is taken to read the